 Farmers will need to better manage crops because less and less farmland will be available to them and there will be more stress on the soil that can be used.

-The Senate Committee on Agriculture and Forestry is expected to release its report about the effects of climate change on farming before the end of June 2018.
+The Senate Committee on Agriculture and Forestry is expected to release its report about the effects of climate change on farming later in 2018.